akka/akka/akka-docs-dev/rst/java/stream-integrations.rst

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/ReactiveStreamsDocTest.java#source-publisher

-A publisher that is created with ``Sink.publisher`` supports a specified number of subscribers.
+A publisher that is created with ``Sink.publisher(false)`` supports only a single subscription.
 Additional subscription attempts will be rejected with an :class:`IllegalStateException`.

-A publisher that supports multiple subscribers is created as follows:
+A publisher that supports multiple subscribers using fan-out/broadcasting is created as follows:

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/ReactiveStreamsDocTest.java
   :include: author-alert-subscriber,author-storage-subscriber